jmejia8/mobo-infeasibility-detector/README.md

 ## How to cite?

-Please cite us using the bibtex entry
+Please cite us using the following bibtex entry

 ```bib
 @article{MejadeDios2024,